XiovV/dokkup/README.md

    # - mynetwork
 ```

 - **group** specifies which group we want this job to be deployed on.
-Earlier on we created a "labs" group, so the job will be deployed on our lab1 and lab2 nodes.
+Earlier on we created a "labs" group, so that's what we're using here.
 - **count** specifies how many containers we want to deploy on each node.
 - **name** gives the job a name.
 - **container** holds information about the container you want to deploy.
 It closely resembles a standard [docker-compose](https://docs.docker.com/compose) file.